-- 1. Click on the "Project-Info-Inspector" D. - 2.
+- 1. Click on the "Project" inspector. - 2.
 In the "Cost Budget" and/or "Work Budget" field, enter your cost and/or work budget.

-Now when your project reach one of this limits you get a warning in the iTaskX "Messages" ♥.
+Now when your project reach one of this limits you get a warning in the iTaskX "Messages" ₽.